top of page

 If you're a foreign-trained dentist looking to practice in Canada, understanding the university pathway is crucial.
 Changes in the assessment requirements, such as the transition from the Assessment of Fundamental Knowledge (AFK) to the Advanced Dental Admission Test (ADAT), necessitate staying current.
 This blog post will provide an overview of the university options available to foreign-trained dentists in Canada, including a deep dive into the AFK to ADAT transition.

-Dental universities in Canada have been shifting from the AFK to the ADAT as a requirement for admission.
+Canadian Dental Universities have been shifting from the AFK to the ADAT as a requirement for admission.
 This shift aims to provide a more comprehensive evaluation of candidates' dental knowledge and skills.

-Let's take a closer look at the universities and their respective timelines.
+Let's take a closer look at the Top Canadian Dental Universities and their respective timelines.

 1. University of Toronto (UofT):